Uber Technologies, Inc. [UBER] – How low can NYSE:UBER go? A return to Fundamental Analysis

 What about valuation?
 This company’s Enterprise Value to EBITDA is -6.78.
 The Enterprise Value to Sales for this firm is now 3.86, and its Total Debt to Enterprise Value stands at 0.22.
 Uber Technologies, Inc. [UBER] has a Price to Book Ratio of 3.60.

 Similarly, this company’s Receivables Turnover is 11.10 and its Total Asset Turnover is 0.51.
-This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 2.47.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.47 and its Current Ratio is 2.47.
+This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Relative Strength Index (RSI) is at 39.08.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Relative Strength Index (RSI) is at 27.48.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Uber Technologies, Inc. [UBER] a Reliable Buy?